-Kelly Schmidt & Rok Hyon
+Kelly Schmitt & Rok Hyon

 Living kidney donor and recipient

-When Kelly Schmidt suddenly lost her mother in December of 2007, she felt as though the loss had nearly swallowed her whole.
+When Kelly Schmitt suddenly lost her mother in December of 2007, she felt as though the loss had nearly swallowed her whole.
 However, the loss made her aware of the gift of life given through organ donation, and she found a purpose that helped her cope with grief.

 “It was really hard to say ‘why me’ when the answer was right in front of me,” says Kelly, when asked about the lives her mother saved through organ donation.
 “I love her dearly, but they needed her even more than I needed her.”